srl-labs/containerlab/docs/manual/kinds/srl.md

 By default, `ixr6` type will be used by containerlab.

-Based on the provided type, containerlab will generate the [topology file](#topology-file) that will be mounted to SR Linux container and make it boot in a chosen HW variant.
+Based on the provided type, containerlab will generate the topology file that will be mounted to SR Linux container and make it boot in a chosen HW variant.
 ### Node configuration
-SR Linux nodes have a dedicated [`config`](#config-directory) directory that is used to persist the configuration of the node.
-It is possible to launch nodes of `srl` kind with a basic "empty" config or to provide a custom config file that will be used as a startup config instead.
+SR Linux nodes have a `config.json` file that is used to persist the configuration of the node.
+It is possible to launch nodes of `srl` kind with a basic "default" config or to provide a custom config file that will be used as a startup config instead.
 #### Default node configuration
 When a node is defined without `config` statement present, containerlab will generate an empty config from [this template](https://github.com/srl-labs/containerlab/blob/master/nodes/srl/srl.cfg) and put it in that directory.